Snowflake MCS/EHS community

 The zoning in most areas requires a minimum of 20 acres (8 hectares) for each home, ensuring that the area stays rural.
 Land is inexpensive, making such large lots economical.

-Most of the MCS/EHS homes are connected to the electrical grid, while a few are fully powered by the sun for ultra-low EMF living.
+Most of the MCS/EHS homes are connected to the electrical grid, while some are fully powered by the sun.

 The Snowflake area